 Aloe vera doesn’t just help with burns — it also contains enzymes that encourage healthy hair growth.
 It also has a similar composition to keratin (the protein that’s the main building block of your hair), allowing it to easily penetrate hair.
 To do, dilute a small amount of aloe (the gel from a couple of pieces of the plant is key — if you’re using a prepared aloe vera gel, make sure it doesn’t contain alcohol) in a cup of warm water.
 Comb through hair, let it sit for 30 minutes, then rinse.

-Click HERE to check out our Level 2 Beauty Therapy Course.
+Click HERE to check out our Beauty Training Courses.